A note on set theoretical solutions of the Yang-Baxter equation with trivial retraction: Generalities on solutions

 \paragraph \about{Examples} Suppose $X$ is any finite set.
 If we choose arbitrary functions $f,g:X \to X$ then $r: X \times X \to X \times X$ given by $r(x,y) = (f(y),g(x))$ is a quadratic set.
 It is a solution if and only if $f$ and $g$ commute, it is non degenerate if and only if both $f$ and $g$ are bijective, and it is involutive if and only if $g = f^{-1}$.
-These solutions are known as \emph{permutation solutions}.
-The \emph{trivial} solution on $X$ is the flip map, which is a permutation solution with $f = g = \Id_X$.
+These solutions are known as \emph{permutation solutions} and were suggested by Lyubashenko \cite{Drinfeld90}.
+The \emph{flip} solution on $X$ is the permutation solution with $f = g = \Id_X$, that is the function $r(x,y) = (y,x)$.